-On 3 March 2022, the UK Government announced its intention to bring in further legislation to prohibit UK based insurance and reinsurance providers from undertaking financial transactions connected with a Russian entity or for use in Russia.
-Russian companies in the aviation or space industry will be prevented from making use of UK-based insurance or reinsurance services directly or indirectly (in addition to restrictions contained in the Russia (Sanctions) (EU Exit) (Amendment) (No. 3) Regulations 2022, summarised below).
+The UK Government has also announced an intention to bring in further legislation to prohibit UK based insurance and reinsurance providers from undertaking financial transactions connected with a Russian entity or for use in Russia.
+Russian companies in the aviation or space industry will also be prevented from making use of UK-based insurance or reinsurance services directly or indirectly.
 Further details of the legislation will be provided in our briefing when it comes into force.